 You may be able to get help with court fees if you’re on benefits or a low income.

-A judge will approve the agreement to make it legally binding if they think it’s fair and reasonable.
+There’s usually no court hearing.
+A judge will approve your consent order to make it legally binding if they think it’s fair.

 If they don’t think it’s fair, they can: